 Coverage, which does not require review/approval by the insurance company, will be effective the first day of the month after the signature date on the enrollment form, provided that you apply within the first 60 days.
 If evidence of insurability is required, the Benefits Office will forward your form to the insurance company, which will contact you directly if any additional information is needed.
 When evidence of insurability is required, coverage is not effective until the first of the month following the approval date.

 The University pays the eligible employee's premiums for Basic Life Insurance and Basic AD&D Insurance.
 You pay premiums on any additional insurance benefit you elect.
 Premiums for life insurance are taken on a post-tax basis.
-See a Summary of Coverage and Premium Rates.

 The UW Benefits Office files claims on behalf of you or your beneficiary.
 A certified copy of the death certificate is required for the claim.